 Booth fees are as follows: Full Season (May to Oct) – $15.00 per Market day; Summer Season (June 21st to Labour Day) – $20.00 per Market day; Occasional – $25.00 per Market day.
 Vendors using electricity pay $1.00 extra per market.
 Vendors are encouraged to pay by the month.
 There is also the option to pay for the season in full and receive 2 free Market days.
 Those paying for the season in full will receive a receipt at that time.
 All other vendors will be issued fee receipts at the end of the season.

 Vendors will not be entitled to refunds for missed market days, except under extraordinary circumstances, at the discretion of the Board of Directors.

 All vendors applying for a market space must:

-- Submit a completed application form indicating the products they wish to sell at the market.
+- Submit a completed online Application Form indicating the products they wish to sell at the market.

 - Agree to pay fees as outlined above.

 - Food vendors must also read, acknowledge and sign the Food Vending Checklist.